LosManos/CompulsoryCow/README.md

 Useful functionality in C#.
 Will in the future take over from CompulsoryCat (http://code.google.com/p/compulsorycat/) of [Selfelected](http://www.selfelected.com) fame.

-It will contain
+It contains now:
-* a [string.Format method](https://github.com/LosManos/CompulsoryCow/edit/master/README.md#stringformat-that-doesnt-crash) that can't throw exception.
+* a [string.Format method](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#stringformat-that-doesnt-crash) that can't throw exception.
+It will contain in the future:
+* a string helper method [SplitAt](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#splitat) that splits a string at a certain index.
+* [Left and Right](https://github.com/LosManos/CompulsoryCow/blob/master/README.md#left-and-right) methods behaving as we know from the BASIC heydays.
 * [meta info help](https://github.com/LosManos/CompulsoryCow/edit/master/README.md#meta-info-help).
 Use properties and methods names through lambda and not strings.

 ### string.Format that doesn't crash